rocketbot-cl/Xperience/README.md

 2. Get Form queue
 Get queues

-3. Get Form queue data
+3. Get all Form queue data
-Get Form data from queue
+Get all Form data from queue.
+The command returns the data in dictionary format

 4. Download Form File
 Download a file uploaded in a form